bmphx2/CTFs/RITSECCTF2018/ezpwn/README.md

 At the address 0x11c1, if RBP-0x8 is equal to 0x1, the application will open the flag file (flag.txt) and will print along with the decimal value from RBP-0x8 (address 0x122c).

-So using the function gets() -- 0x11bc, it is possible to cause an overflow and overwrite this position.
+So using the function gets() -- 0x11bc, it is possible to overwrite this position.

 ![ezpwn2](ezpwn_2.png)